full

 29th Nov 2024

-Fix it Friday Ep.
-2 - Never Mix Politics and Investing
+Fix it Friday - Never Mix Politics and Investing

 Welcome to Fix It Fridays on the Crazy Wealthy Podcast with Jonathan Blau, CEO of Fusion Family Wealth.
 In these quick, bi-weekly episodes, Jonathan unpacks common financial missteps and the behavioral biases that often trip up even the savviest investors.
 Today’s episode dives into the critical lesson of separating politics from investing.
 With insights from historical data and key moments in U.S. political history, Jonathan highlights why emotional reactions to elections shouldn't influence your financial decisions.
 Stay tuned for valuable takeaways, including a perspective from Warren Buffet on maintaining a steady investment strategy.